StarlaneStudios/vscode-comment-anchors/CONTRIBUTING.md

 * Open an issue ticket, clearly specifying your question, however it is still recommended to ask on our discord first.

 Comment-Anchors is a volunteer effort.
 We encourage you to pitch in and join!
-This repository is maintained by the Exodius Studios team.
+This repository is maintained by the Starlane Studios team.

 Thanks! :heart:

-~Exodius Studios Team
+~Starlane Studios Team